DecentraLabsCom/Blockchain-Services/README.md

     "wallet-create": "available (localhost only)",
     "wallet-import": "available (localhost only)",
     "wallet-balance": "available (localhost only)",
-    "wallet-sign-message": "available (localhost only)",
-    "wallet-sign-transaction": "available (localhost only)",
-    "wallet-send-transaction": "available (localhost only)",
     "wallet-transactions": "available (localhost only)",
     "wallet-listen-events": "available (localhost only)",
     "wallet-networks": "available (localhost only)",